centino90/Advance-Database-Documentation/README.md

 ![image](https://github.com/centino90/Advance-Database-Documentation/blob/main/img/ERD.svg)

 This database is an insource based on my plan to create a Student Portal Web Application in the future.
-The ERD shown in this documentation is made using Lucid Chart's general purpose diagram tool.

 ### Entity Names and Description